 Dr. Karambu Ringera first met a group of women who were who were living with HIV/AIDS in July of 2002.
-The women were meeting at my mother’s home and they all were struggling to support themselves and their children.
-They asked me whether I could assist them in sending the AIDS orphans to school and also if I could help the women living with AIDS get medication.
-I said to the women, “I am just a student and really have no money.
+The women were meeting at her mother’s home and they all were struggling to support themselves and their children.
+They asked her whether she could assist them in sending their children to school and also if she could help the women living with AIDS get medication.
+She said to the women, “I am just a student and really have no money.
 However, I will think about your request.

 IPI-U.S. Board of Directors

 The work of IPI is only achievable through our mutually-transformative partnerships with local and global friends.

 - Citywide Banks

 - Ecologia Youth Trust

 - Kenya Urithi Education Fund